Uber Technologies Inc. (UBER) Profit Margins posted -37.50% in the last twelve months: The key fundamentals to watch

 Uber Technologies Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $64.05 on 02/11/21, with the lowest value was $43.17 for the same time period, recorded on 05/12/21.

-The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 25727828 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 4063389 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 34 analysts gave the Uber Technologies Inc. a BUY rating, 3 of the polled analysts branded the stock as an OVERWEIGHT, 4 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.